 A The ICAO CODE is a unique code for every registered aircraft in the world.
-The code is partly based on the aircraft registration, and is expressed as a 24 digit binary (1's and 0's) number.
-The ICAO CODE is also expressed as a hex-decimal number, which uses the digits 0-9 and letters A-E.
+The code is a 24 digit binary (1's and 0's) number but for ease of communication and entry the ICAO CODE is usually expressed as a hex-decimal number, which uses the digits 0-9 and letters A-E.